milon27/nestpress-expo/README.md

-# Nestpress Expo project 👋
+# Nestpress Expo (sdk 57) project 👋

-This is an [Expo](https://expo.dev) project architect with nestpress style.
+This is an [Expo](https://expo.dev) project architect with nestpress style. auth is setup assuming backend is with betterauth

 ## Get started in dev